Lucid-Karma/Solidity-BNB-Chain-Development-Bootcamp-FinalProject/README.md

 ## Thanks

-Thank you for your interest in the Web3 Auction DApp project!
-For questions or suggestions, reach out to us or open an issue on [GitHub]().
+Thank you for your interest in the Web3 Safe Lock DApp project!
+For questions or suggestions, reach out to us or open an issue on [GitHub](https://github.com/Lucid-Karma/Solidity-BNB-Chain-Development-Bootcamp-FinalProject/tree/master).
 Happy bidding on the blockchain! 🚀